LeChatelier's Principle

 Summary

-The essence of the content revolves around explaining Le Chatelier's principle and its application in predicting the direction of shift in chemical equilibria in response to various stresses such as changes in reactant/product concentrations, pressure, and temperature.
+The essence of the content revolves around explaining Le Chatelier's principle and its application in predicting the effects of various changes on a chemical equilibrium.

-• Le Chatelier's principle posits that a chemical system at equilibrium will adjust to counteract any imposed change, aiming to re-establish equilibrium.
+- Le Chatelier's principle states that a chemical system at equilibrium will adjust to counteract any imposed change, aiming to re-establish equilibrium.

 Chapters